Jared-Godar/codeup_notes/sql/sql_notes.md

 ### Select Statement

-Use `SELECT` to find and return rows from a given column or columns
+Use `SELECT` to find and return rows from a given column or columns.

 >`-- The square brackets indicate optional parts of the command.`
 >`SELECT column1[, column2[, ...]]
 FROM table_name;`

-To select the fruits and their quantity in our fruits database, we would write
+To select the fruits and their quantity in our fruits database, we would write.

 >`USE fruits_db;`
 >